Medical consultation

 Climate Air conditioning

-⚠️ EMERGENCY: Any unexplained fever occurring during the stay or in the months following return requires immediate medical consultation mentioning the trip to Malaysia.
+⚠️ EMERGENCY: Any unexplained fever occurring during your stay or in the months following your return calls for immediate medical attention, with a clear mention of your trip to Malaysia.

 Comparison: Malaysia vs French Overseas Territories

-Malaysia Required if coming from risk zone Rural zones (Borneo) Japanese Encephalitis possible
+Malaysia Required if arriving from a risk area Rural areas (Borneo) Japanese Encephalitis possible

-French Guiana Systematically mandatory Chemoprophylaxis recommended Vaccination min.
-10 days before
+French Guiana Mandatory for all Chemoprophylaxis recommended Vaccination at least 10 days before

-Reunion / West Indies Required if coming from risk zone No risk Dengue / Chikungunya vigilance
+Réunion / French Antilles Required if arriving from a risk area No risk Watch for Dengue / Chikungunya

-Mayotte Required if coming from risk zone Low risk Fever vigilance upon return
+Mayotte Required if arriving from a risk area Low risk Watch for fever on return

-Gastronomy is a pillar of Malaysian culture.
-While it is tempting to taste everything, a few golden rules will save you from "traveler's diarrhea".
+Food is a cornerstone of Malaysian culture.
+While it is tempting to taste everything, a few golden rules will spare you the dreaded "traveller's diarrhoea".

 01.